Almaviva-SPC/elastick_host/roles/ansible-kibana/README.md

 ## Author Information

-This role was created in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This role was created in 2018 by [Gianluca Del Brusco && Giovanni Alo], author of [Ansible for DevOps](https://www.ansiblefordevops.com/).